Mason Bates: Career

 In November 2019, Vulcan Productions announced details about World’s Greatest Synth: The Making of the Orchestra (later retitled Philharmonia Fantastique: The Making of the Orchestra), a 25-minute multimedia work integrating film, animation and pre-recorded sound with a live orchestra.
 It was co-commissioned by the Chicago Symphony Orchestra, San Francisco Symphony, Dallas Symphony Orchestra, Pittsburgh Symphony Orchestra and National Symphony Orchestra.
 The work is a collaboration between Bates and director and sound designer Gary Rydstrom of Lucasfilm and Skywalker Sound, as well as animator Jim Capobianco of Aerial Contrivance Workshop.
 Philharmonia Fantastique is a 'guide to the orchestra' with a script by Bates and Rydstrom (the director of the film), and an electro-acoustic symphonic score by Bates.
 It was set to be premiered by Chicago Symphony Orchestra with guest conductor Edwin Outwater in March 26–28 in 2020, marking the 100th-anniversary celebration of the 1919 founding of the CSO School and Family Matinee Concerts series by Frederick Stock, CSO's second music director.
 However, the premiere was cancelled as a response to the COVID-19 pandemic.
 Its West Coast premiere in April 16–18 in the same year by the San Francisco Symphony was postponed for the same reason.
 The Dallas Symphony Orchestra, Pittsburgh Symphony Orchestra, and National Symphony Orchestra also plan to perform Philharmonia Fantastique in their 2020–21 season, after which it will be made available for rental as a 'film in concert' package.

+On September 21, 2025, his opera The Adventures of Kavalier & Clay opened the Met Opera 2025-2026 season.